Valereon/blink/README.md

 # Pros and Cons
 ## Cons
 Now there are some tradeoffs with this apporach of course.
 I want to mention the cons before the pros so you know them without being too excited.
-- Large inital file size
+- Large inital file size.
-- Hosting issues, harder to share
+- Hosting issues, harder to share.
-- Some learning curve and some quirks
+- Some learning curve and some quirks.
-- it does flood your git changes when you want to commit so excluding .blink and uploading it sepereatly may be better for large projects.
-When you want to share you can zip it and send it
+- [Kind of?] may require hosting the .blink folder separately if you dont want your git changes flooded with package file changes, or want to separate code changes and blink changes.

 ## Pros
 - One step setup